Do you need help?

 These symptoms can occur within a few hours.
 The clinical signs depend on the amount ingested and the frequency with which this happens.

-For example, eating a small amount just once may cause diarrhoea, vomiting and lethargy, but dogs eating acorns regularly, or eating a large amount in one go, can result in more severe symptoms and may cause kidney or liver problems.
+For example, a dog eating a small amount just once may cause diarrhoea, vomiting and lethargy, but dogs eating acorns regularly, or eating a large amount in one go, can result in more severe symptoms and may cause kidney or liver problems.

 Diagnosis will typically involve a review of your dog’s symptoms and the circumstances surrounding ingestion.
 Your vet may also look for evidence of acorn ingestion in your dog’s vomit or faeces.